Holang-1/TarHollz/README.md

--  Hi, I’m Holang aka TarHollz
+-  Hi, I’m Holang
--  I’m interested in web development
+-  I’m interested in software development
 -  I’m currently learning python.
 It's been months since I've started python now I'm trying to make a few projects before moving on to javascript and other tools.
 -  I’m currently looking to collaborate on python project
 -  How to reach me holangkhasibe2@gamil.com